awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-send.md

 When you send a journey\-based email, you also start by creating a [segment](segments-building.md)\.
 A segment is a group of participants in the journey\.
 Next, you create an email template for each message that you want activities in the journey to send\.
 Then, you create the journey\.
 To learn about creating journeys, see [Amazon Pinpoint journeys](journeys.md)\.

 To send a transactional email, you can use the `SendMessage` operation of the Amazon Pinpoint API\.
 To learn more about using the Amazon Pinpoint API, see the [Amazon Pinpoint API Reference](https://docs.aws.amazon.com/pinpoint/latest/apireference/)\.
-You can also send transactional email by using the [Amazon Pinpoint SMTP interface](channels-email-send-smtp.md)\.
+For code examples that show how to send email using various AWS SDKs, see [Send transactional email messages](https://docs.aws.amazon.com/pinpoint/latest/developerguide/send-messages-email.html) in the *Amazon Pinpoint Developer Guide*\.